mhorpheus/test/DFIR-Hotline.md

 ## Hotline Operations
 Hotline is supported by a primary and secondary on-call person.
 This means, that PagerDuty will attempt to connect a caller with a Primary on-call person.
 If this person is not available or don't pick up a call within 60 seconds, PagerDuty will redirect a call to a Secondary on call person.
 To provide additional fail-safe, in the event that neither of them is available to pick up a call, there is an option to leave voicemail.

-Every member of X-Force IR who is tasked with Hotline duty is obliged to set up his mobile phone and PagerDuty profile according to instruction provided [here](DFIR-PagerDuty.md#newcomer-on-boarding).
+Every member of XFIR who is tasked with Hotline duty is obliged to set up his mobile phone and PagerDuty profile according to instruction provided [here](DFIR-PagerDuty.md#newcomer-on-boarding).

-A number of X-Force IR Clients maintain a close business relationship with X-Force IR Consultants they already have worked with or who are their Account Managers.
-They tend to request X-Force IR assistance reaching out to this person, instead of calling Hotline.
-In such a case, X-Force IR Consultant should kindly push back on such a request and ask Client to follow official process and call X-Force IR Hotline.
+A number of XFIR Clients maintain a close business relationship with XFIR Consultants they already have worked with or who are their Account Managers.
+They tend to request XFIR assistance reaching out to this person, instead of calling Hotline.
+In such a case, XFIR Consultant should kindly push back on such a request and ask Client to follow official process and call XFIR Hotline.

 ### On-Call Person Responsibilities
 Both Primary and Secondary people on call are responsible for following activities during their shift: